Skip Navigation

 • Ask your care team for assistance at your next scheduled visit.

-• Visit MyChart.KansasHealthSystem.com and choose Sign Up Now.
+• Visit MyChart.KansasHealthSystem.com and choose Sign Up Now and then Sign Up Online.
 Then follow the prompts to verify your identity.

 • Call our MyChart support team at 913-588-4040 or send an email.
 Request a sign-up passcode, which will be sent to you by mail for security reasons.

 When the Olathe Health patient portal is no longer in use, we will communicate those details to you.
-At that point, the health system’s health information management team can support your historic medical record requests (more below).
+At that point, the health system’s health information management team can support your medical record requests for past information.

 • Yes.
 Every health system patient must have their own MyChart account for clinical safety and digital security.
 Those who help manage care for others, including spouses or dependent minors or seniors, can establish safe, secure proxy access to the others’ accounts.
 Visit the main menu and choose Request Access to a Minor’s Record or the Sharing Hub to view several sharing options.